dtudk/pythonsupport-page/docs/internal/index.rst

 .. include:: /internal/rt.rst.include

-Panopto tutorial
+:ref:`Panopto tutorial <internal-panopto>`
 ----------------

-How to use Panopto and how to make video tutorials are documented `here <internal-panopto>`_.
+How to use Panopto and how to make video tutorials are documented :ref:`here <internal-panopto>`.

 :ref:`Exercises <internal-exercises>`
 -------------------------------------